kidzik/kidzinski.com/content/project/healthai.md

 +++

-Bringing together experts from Schools of Medicine, Engineering, and Business at Stanford to tackle medical problems at scale using state-of-the-art AI methods.
+In April 2018 I started the [HealthAI working group](http://healthai.stanford.edu/).
+Our mission is to bring together experts from Schools of Medicine, Engineering, and Business at Stanford to tackle medical problems at scale using state-of-the-art AI methods.
 Three main

 * **Problems & solutions:** Find out what problems are researchers facing in medical fields.
 See new methods from CS researchers. group